jstop/Container-Orchestration-Foundation-Blueprint/README.md

 `make destroy`

 This will
-* Delete the argocd namespace from the cluster (if it exists)
+* Delete the argocd namespace from the cluster
 * Remove any remaining images from the ECR repositories
 * Run cdk destroy to delete the CloudFormation Stacks

+The `make destroy` command can be run multiple times, in case the CloudFormation stacks fail to delete.
+Since there are known issues with [CloudFormation stacks getting stuck with ArgoCD](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#known-issues), we delete the argocd namespace to remove ArgoCD from the cluster before destroying the cluster.